aceazycrdfz/pyvoting/README.md

 # Approval Voting

-Approval voting would be self explanatory had it be named multiple-choice voting.
+Approval voting would've been self-explanatory had it be named multiple-choice voting.
 It differs from plurality voting only in that one can vote for (approve) as many candidates as possible and still the winner is the one with the most votes (approval).
 This simple change fixed the main problem of plurality voting: support for the candidates are no longer exclusive.
 Voting for unpopular candidates does not affect one's opinion on the popular candidates.
 Therefore, there will be no reason one would ever vote for a less preferred candidate over a perferred one.

 Approval voting still needs the voters to determine the "approving cutoff" in their mind.
 This process could be a bit strategic but not in a way that makes one lie about their true preferences.

-Overall, approval voting has the best simplicity and efficency among alternative voting methods.
+Overall, approval voting is the simplest and the most efficient among alternative voting methods.

 # Score Voting